-For example, to dispatch requests on the internal multi-threaded work queue, this variable should be set to IT_MultipleThreadWorkQueue.
-Defaults to IT_DirectDispatchWorkQueue.
+For example, to dispatch requests on the internal multi-threaded work queue, this variable should be set to IT_MultipleThreadWorkQueue, which is its default value.
 For more information about WorkQueue policies, see the CORBA Programmer's Guide.

 CORBA Timeout Policies

 Orbix supports standard CORBA timeout policies, to enable clients to abort invocations.
 Orbix also provides proprietary policies, which enable more fine-grained control.
 Configuration variables for standard CORBA timeout policies include: